-Being involved in a campus club is a great way to develop leadership skills, meet new people and give back to the CCSF campus community, and for that reason it is also a big commitment.
+Being involved in a campus club is a great way to develop leadership skills, meet new people, and give back to the CCSF campus community.
+Each club at CCSF Ocean is funded and recognized by the Associated Students Council, Ocean Campus.
 Before you begin the recognition process, make sure you understand all of the club responsibilities.
-There are guidelines below to help you figure out some of the more complicated processes, like how to buy food for a club event or holding a fundraiser.
-Be aware that to start a club you will need 12 currently enrolled student members and one faculty member to act as your advisor.
+There are guidelines below to help you figure out some of the more complicated processes, like how to buy food for a club event or hold a fundraiser.
+To start or continue a club you will need 10 currently enrolled student members and one faculty member to act as your advisor.

-New clubs must complete all steps of the recognition process.
+All clubs must complete the recognition process.
 Below you will find an outline of the recognition process as well as some advice on how to get started.

 The Recognition Process

 All recognition steps must be completed by the appropriate deadlines in order for your club to become fully recognized by the Associated Students Council and to receive your base allocation money for club activities.
-There are four steps below to follow and links at the bottom of this webpage for some of the documents referenced.
+There are four steps below to follow:

 - Signature Card (For our office to verify that the club treasurer and advisor are the only ones signing the club paperwork throughout the semester)